kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/tax/seller/Origin_vs_Destination.md

   - Should you use billing address or shipping address when calculating sales tax?; Jennifer Dunn; May 9, 2016.
   - Do sales made through a marketplace facilitator count towards my nexus threshold?; Lee Breslouer; Nov 1, 2021.
 - South Dakota v.
 Wayfair case
+- extension.okstate.edu
+  - E-Commerce and Sales Taxes: What You Collect Depends on Where You Ship; Brian Whitacre, Shannon Ferrell, J.C.
+Hobbs; Mar.
+2017